Greek courts in the Archaic period

-In ancient Athens, in the Archaic period, what did you do if you thought someone had hurt you or stolen something from you?
 You could drag him or her in front of a rich man (if you were strong enough, or if you had strong friends to help you).
 Then you could try to convince the rich man to order the police (who were mostly enslaved men) to beat the person or kill them.
 This was pretty much the same as the laws in other cities in Afro-Eurasia at this time.

 In the time of Solon, people said that they needed to know what the law was really.
 What could you be punished for?
 What was the right punishment for each crime?
 So the Athenian aristocrats wrote down the laws.
 Other places were writing down their laws, too, like the early Code of Hammurabi in Babylon, or the Twelve Tables in Rome, and probably Carthage, in Africa.